-Although rosemary’s benefits apply to both humans and cats, it’s recommended that you don’t use it to treat your pet’s health problems.
+Rosemary’s benefits do apply to both humans and cats.
+But it’s recommended that you don’t use it to treat your pet’s health problems.

 Rosemary has anti-cancer, anti-oxidant, and anti-inflammatory properties.
-In other words, rosemary can be dubbed “the queen of preventive herbs.”
+In other words, we can dub rosemary “the queen of preventive herbs.”

-You can consume rosemary daily by adding a fresh or dried cutting of stem and leaves to your cup of tea.
-This would help you become more immune to cancer and infections, and would also improve your blood circulation.
+You can consume rosemary daily by adding fresh or dried cuttings of stem and leaves to your cup of tea.
+Regularly ingesting rosemary can help you become more immune to cancer and infections.
+It can also help improve your blood circulation.

 You can propagate rosemary from cuttings with little effort.
 But the plant will need proper attention and care to grow well indoors.

-Basil is very safe for cats and unlikely to cause any irritations for them when ingested in moderate amounts.
+Basil is very safe for cats.
+This herb is unlikely to cause any irritations for your cat when ingested in moderate amounts.

 Aside from its uses in the culinary world, basil also has several health benefits.

-In alternative medicine, basil is used to treat nausea, but new scientific research shows that this herb has the ability to prevent cancer.
+In alternative medicine, people use basil to treat nausea.
+But new scientific research shows that this herb has the ability to prevent cancer.
 The same study indicated basil could help improve memory.